SAMH Young People’s Panel

 Young People's Panel - Member

-Keaton lives in Fife and has a keen interest in Politics, history and film.
-His strengths are drawn from his neurodiversity as he may not follow the usual paths, and can see possibilities that others miss.
-He was Vice Captain in his last year of primary school and has championed many causes throughout school with openness, enthusiasm and lots of humour.
-He has a passion for social justice and how this impacts on mental wellbeing.
-He exhibits a sunny disposition and can connect with both young and old.
-Keaton has a natural instinct for knowing when someone needs help and support.
-Having faced many challenges during school, where the education system isn’t set up to support pupils like him, he has had to develop the ability to advocate for himself, and as such wants to use this skill to advocate for others.
+I'm from Fife and have a keen interest in Politics, history and film.
+My strengths are drawn from my neurodiversity as I may not follow the usual paths, and can see possibilities that others miss.
+I was Vice Captain in last year of primary school and championed many causes throughout school with openness, enthusiasm and lots of humour.
+I have a passion for social justice and how this impacts on mental wellbeing.
+I have a sunny disposition and can connect with both young and old, and have a natural instinct for knowing when someone needs help and support.
+Having faced many challenges during school, where the education system isn’t set up to support pupils like me, I have developed the ability to advocate for myself, and want to use this skill to advocate for others.
 From this favourite film, The Shawshank Redemption “Hope is a good thing, maybe the best of things, and no good thing ever dies.”
 Read more

 Lizzy